arunp77/Job-Market-project/README.md

 ## FASTApi deployment <a name="fast-api"></a>
 - The first step is to install the `fastapi` and `uvicorn` libraries. `uvicorn` is a library that allows us to launch the server created by FastAPI.
+- We need an [Asynchronous Server Gateway Interface](https://asgi.readthedocs.io/en/latest/) (ASGI server), for production such as [Uvicorn](https://www.uvicorn.org/) or [Hypercorn](https://github.com/pgjones/hypercorn), but we choose uvicorn to deploy on a local machine.

 - To install `fastapi` and `uvicorn` libraries:
   ```bash
   pip install fastapi uvicorn
   ```

 ## Contributors
 This project is a group effort and would not have been possible without the help of these contributors: